Mohammed-a-ali01/Project-3---Data-Visualization-/README.md

 - Open and execute the code file clean_code.ipynb using Jupyter Notebook.
 - Open your web browser and navigate to http://127.0.0.1:8050/ to access the Dash application.

-## General steps
+## General steps followed
-- Create a Jupyter Notebook and import data set
+- Created a Jupyter Notebook and imported data set
-- Clean the data and create a clean pandas Data frame that was extracted into a SQlite data base
+- Cleaned the data and created a clean pandas Data frame that was extracted into a SQlite data base
-- Query the data base to obtain the data needed for the analysis and visualizations
+- Queried the data base to obtain the data needed for the analysis and visualizations
-- Prepare data needed for the visualizations
+- Prepared data needed for the visualizations
-- Create the Dash application and code each one of the visualizations.
+- Created the Dash application and coded each one of the visualizations.

 ## Detailed steps
-1. Import Dependencies
+1. Imported Dependencies

-2. Clean the data and create Data Base.
+2. Cleaned the data and created Data Base.

-    - Import csv file using *Pathlib* and *Pandas* libraries.
+    - Imported csv file using *Pathlib* and *Pandas* libraries.
-    - Remove columns not needed.
+    - Removed columns not needed.
-    - Create the "Year" column by splitting the date and time from the "DATE OCC" column, and then extracting the year.
+    - Created the "Year" column by splitting the date and time from the "DATE OCC" column, and then extracting the year.
-    - Map the "Vict Descent" replacing the codes with the actual descents.
+    - Mapped the "Vict Descent" replacing the codes with the actual descents.
-    - Create the "Zip Code" column using *Geopandas* and *Shapely.geometry* libraries and the geojson file containing the zip code coordinates to obtain the zip codes from the  "LON" and "LAT" columns.
+    - Created the "Zip Code" column using *Geopandas* and *Shapely.geometry* libraries and the geojson file containing the zip code coordinates to obtain the zip codes from the "LON" and "LAT" columns.
     - Removed some other columns not needed and renamed the final columns for readability.
-    - Extract the final Data Frame to a SQlite data base using *SQlite3*.
+    - Extracted the final Data Frame to a SQlite data base using *SQlite3*.

-3. Query Data Base, create dashboard and visualizations.
+3. Queried Data Base, and created dashboard and visualizations.
-    - Query the Data Base using *sqlalchemy* to create a base Data Frame with *Pandas*.
+    - Queried the Data Base using *sqlalchemy* to create a base Data Frame with *Pandas*.
 2024 data and records with no zip code were excluded.
-    - Create a zip code Data Frame needed for the Choropleth map
+    - Created a zip code Data Frame needed for the Choropleth map
-    - Create lists needed for the dropdown menus.
+    - Created lists needed for the dropdown menus.
-    - Simplify the geojson file limiting it to the zip codes needed, reducing its precision and simplifying the geometries.
+    - Simplified the geojson file limiting it to the zip codes needed, reducing its precision and simplifying the geometries.
-    - Create the Dashboard with *Dash*.
+    - Created the Dashboard with *Dash*.
-    - Define the Layout
+    - Defined the Layout
-    - Define callback and function to create a Total Trend Line and a Crime Type Trend Line using *plotly*.
-The Crime Type Trend line will change based on the type of crime selected.
+    - Defined callback and function to create a Total Trend Line and a Crime Type Trend Line using *plotly*.
+The Crime Type Trend line changes based on the type of crime selected.
-    - Define callback and function to determine the radio button options and to build the Bar chart using *plotly express*.
-The Bar Chart will update based on year selected.
+    - Defined callback and function to determine the radio button options and to build the Bar chart using *plotly express*.
+The Bar Chart updates based on year selected.
-    - Define callback and function to produce a Choropleth Map using *plotly graph_objects*.
-The map will change based on the year and type of crime selected.
+    - Defined callback and function to produce a Choropleth Map using *plotly graph_objects*.
+The map changes based on the year and type of crime selected.
-    - Define a callback and function to create the Tree Map usign *plotly graph_objects* that will update based on a second year dropdown selection.
+    - Defined a callback and function to create the Tree Map using *plotly graph_objects* that updates based on a separate year dropdown selection.

 ## Ethical Considerations